- As per MoneyControl on 6 June 2025, the Prime Minister’s Office (PMO) held a high-level meeting.

-- As per Money Control on June 5, the Prime Minister’s Office (PMO) held a high-level meeting to explore — whether India can create its version of the Big Four — think Indian firms in the league of Deloitte, PwC, EY, and KPMG.
+- Agenda: To explore “how” India can create its version of the Big Four — think Indian firms in the league of Deloitte, PwC, EY, and KPMG.

 What’s happening in the meeting?

-The meeting is chaired by Shaktikanta Das (Principal Secretary to the PM).
+The meeting was chaired by Shaktikanta Das (Principal Secretary to the PM).

-Sanjeev Sanyal (member of the Economic Advisory Council to the PM) is expected to present a plan on how India could go about building these consulting powerhouses.
+Sanjeev Sanyal (member of the Economic Advisory Council to the PM) presented a plan on how India could go about building these consulting powerhouses.

 Also in the room: Secretaries from